bhu1735/PLL_Sky130/README.md

 # ACKNOWLEDGEMENT:
 1) I would like to thank Mr. Kunal Ghosh (Co-founder VSD Corp.
 Pvt.
 Ltd.), for providing me an opportunity to partake in this workshop and help understand VLSI design flow process both theoritically and practically.
 2) I would also like to thank Ms. Lakshmi S. for providing access to spice files and guidance throughout for the implementation of PLL system.
-3) Lastly, I appreciate the TAs for clarifying my doubts during lab sessions without which this work would not have been made presentable.
+3) Lastly, I appreciate the TAs for clarifying my doubts during lab sessions without whom this work would not have been made presentable.